BogdanCatalin-Iacob/Mountain-Hiker/README.md

 ***
 ## Credits
 ### Code
--   The code for hero-image animation was taken from [codeinstitute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/83c6c94d55f44c79a3646810d80ce7a3/?child=last)
+-   The code for hero-image animation was taken from [codeinstitute.net](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/83c6c94d55f44c79a3646810d80ce7a3/?child=last)
+-   The code to style photo elements on Gallery.html page was taken from [codeinstitute.net](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/0b88201f299f4e059c23977b8e25f27a/?child=first)

 ### Content
 -   The quote on the hero image was taken from [thewanderlustwithin.com](https://www.thewanderlustwithin.com/mountain-quotes/)
 -   The benefits of hiking were taken from [trekfest.org.uk](https://www.trekfest.org.uk/blog/health-benefits-hiking/)

 ### Media